Kumaresan4693/Barber_Shop/README.md

 # Barber_Shop
-This is a static website, created by using only HTML and CSS
+<h1>This is a static website, created by using only HTML and CSS</h1>